 What is PALS?

-The Arc Gateway Program for Adult Learning and Support (PALS) is a career certification program located on the main campus of Pensacola State College.
-The program provides learning on a college campus that focuses on career certification, increased independence, and preparation to enter the workforce.
+The Arc Gateway Program for Adult Learning and Support (PALS) is a career certification program that focuses on career exploration, increased independence, and preparation to enter the workforce.

 PALS is designed for people with intellectual and developmental disabilities who want to learn new skills and get a job.
 Most applicants would have received special education services in the K-12 setting through an Individual Education Plan (IEP) or 504 Plan and exited their secondary school with a diploma, GED or certificate of completion.

 The application process is broken down into three steps:

 Step 1: Complete the online application.
 This provides us with student information, interests, and abilities.

 Step 2: A personal interview.
 This allows the applicant to become more familiar with the program and campus while giving the admissions committee the opportunity to get to know the potential student.